NSO-developer/nso-gitbook/administration/management/system-management/README.md

 <summary>Problems Using and Developing Services</summary>

-If you encounter issues while loading service packages, creating service instances, or developing service models, templates, and code, you can consult the [Troubleshooting](../../../development/development/developing-services/developing-nso-services.md#ncs.development.services.tshoot) section in [Developing NSO Services](../../../development/development/developing-services/developing-nso-services.md).
+If you encounter issues while loading service packages, creating service instances, or developing service models, templates, and code, you can consult the [Troubleshooting](../../../development/development/developing-services/implementing-services.md#ncs.development.services.tshoot) section in [Implementing Services](../../../development/development/developing-services/implementing-services.md).

 </details>